On Incidence Algebras and their Representations: Introduction and Preliminaries

 Hence, the conjecture asserts that the modules realizing the statement in Bongartz's above mentioned result could be chosen by taking successive maximal sub-quotients.
 We should point out that the author of \cite{Bo} comments that in general this conjecture is ``probably false".
 The proof of the result of \cite{Bo} is quite deep, and it has two parts: in the first (and shorter) part, the problem is reduced to distributive algebras, and the second considerably more involved part deals with the case of distributive algebras (algebras with finitely many ideals), which can be regarded as the ``combinatorial" part, and is based, in part, on covering theory techniques of Bongartz and Gabriel.

-We give here an affirmative answer to the combinatorial case of this conjecture for the acyclic algebras in Theorem \ref{t.accessible}: namely, if we show that if $M$ is an indecomposable {\it distributive} representation over an acyclic finite dimensional basic pointed algebra $A$, then $M$ is accessible.
-Our setup of incidence algebras is suitable only for the acyclic case, and one may likely be able to avoid it altogether, but we hope that the underlying combinatorics will provide ideas as to how to go to the non-acyclic case, and perhaps the general case for this conjecture.
+We give here an affirmative answer to the combinatorial case of this conjecture in Theorem \ref{t.accessible}: we show that if $M$ is an indecomposable {\it distributive} representation over an acyclic finite dimensional basic pointed algebra $A$, of if $M$ is a thin module over an arbitrary algebra, then $M$ is accessible.
+Our setup of incidence algebras is suitable only for this, and one may possibly be able to avoid it altogether, but we hope that the underlying combinatorics will provide ideas as to how to go to the general (non-acyclic) case, and perhaps the general case for this conjecture.
+We give such a possible approach by considering ``thin covers" of arbitrary representations over any algebra.